SophieQuan/Sophie-portfolio2022/README.md

 # Sophie Quan Portfolio 2022

 ## Purpose
-A portfolio of work showcases my skills and capabilities to employers looking to fill a full-time position
+A portfolio of work showcases my skills and capabilities

 ## Built With
 * HTML